logictester/fortigate/source/index.rst

 .. thumbnail:: _images/manual2.png

-8. In **Account Details** provide the required details using the following values (replace **URL:PORT** with your own values depending on your FortGate SSL VPN configuration and port)
+8. Under **Account Details** provide the required details using the following values (replace **URL:PORT** with your own values depending on your FortGate SSL VPN configuration and port)

 +--------------------------------+------------------------------------------+
 | **Setting**                    | **Value**                                |